theowenyoung/gatsby-theme-timeline/packages/gatsby-theme-timeline/README.md

 This theme enables `gatsby-plugin-theme-ui` which allows you to leverage [Theme UI](https://theme-ui.com/) to style your project.

-By default, `gatsby-theme-ui-preset` operates as your base theme styles.
+By default, `gatsby-theme-ui-timeline-preset` operates as your base theme styles.
 Any local shadowed styles deep merge with that preset.

 Alternatively, you can pass a preset of your own choosing by installing the package and passing the package name as the `preset` in `gatsby-config.js`.
 Again, local shadowed styles will deep merge with this preset if they exist.